The Rotary Club of Camberwell

 These avenues concentrate on areas such as fundraising, membership drives, fellowship activities and establishing local and international community projects in which the Club is to be involved.
 The Club has contributed in various ways to many local, overseas and club projects which include:

-- Camberwell Art Show — One of Australia’s largest art exhibitions.
+- Camberwell Art Show — Australia’s largest art exhibition.

 - Donations to local community centres